 Cord blood banking is a process of collecting potentially lifesaving stem cells from the umbilical cord and placenta and storing them for future use.
 Stem cells are immature cells that can assume the form of other cells.
 They can be used to treat several diseases, including leukemia, lymphoma, anemia, and some immune system disorders.

 If you choose to bank cord blood cells, you'll need to make arrangements ahead of time, usually about two months before your delivery.
-Soon after your baby's birth, a nurse or doctor will collect the cord blood and makes sure it goes to the facility where it will be processed, frozen, and stored.
+Soon after your baby's birth, a nurse or doctor will collect the cord blood and a segment of the cord and make sure it goes to the facility where it will be processed, frozen, and stored.

 Why You May Choose Cord Blood Banking

 You may consider cord blood banking for any number of reasons.
 If your family has a history of disease that can be treated with cord blood, you may consider this option in case your child or another family member develops the condition.
 Or you may choose to bank cord blood just in case your child becomes ill, even if you have no family history.
 You may also choose to donate cord blood to a public bank to help other families.

 The primary drawback of cord banking is that it is only beneficial in very rare situations.
 The likelihood of a child having an illness that would benefit from properly matched banked cord blood is 1 in 2700, though some experts think it is even less useful than that.